Skelivka

-Skelivka (Скелівка; Felsztyn) is a village in Lviv Oblast, Sambir Raion, Ukraine on the Strwiąż River.
+Skelivka (Скелівка; Skeliwka) formerly known as Felsztyn, is a village in Lviv Oblast, Sambir Raion, Ukraine on the Strviazh River.
 It belongs to Khyriv urban hromada, one of the hromadas of Ukraine.

-The village is located a few kilometers from the border with Poland, in the eastern part of the Bieszczady Mountains, near the towns of Przemyśl (in southeastern Poland), Dobromil and Stryj (in western Ukraine).
+The village is located a few kilometers from the border with Poland, in the eastern part of the Bieszczady Mountains, near the towns of Przemyśl (in southeastern Poland), Khyriv and Stryi (in western Ukraine).
 It is situated below the main watershed at the foot of the Carpathian Mountains, and has an elevation of 250 meters.